kowzan-devops/kubernetes/kubernetes-basic-description.md

 kubectl port-forward podname PORT:TARGET_PORT
 - port: the port receiving the request (on my PC)
 - targetPort: the container's port receiving the request

+#### Draining

+> There may be scenarios where a faulty node has been identified and will need maintenance or to be decommissioned - what would be the safest way to evict all workloads to another node before removing the faulty node from service?
+> The drain command safely evicts all of your pods by terminating them gracefully, while only leaving node-critical workloads such as networking and logging components:
+> kubectl drain <node-name> --delete-local-data --ignore-daemonsets